chipsalliance/caliptra-sw/runtime/README.md

 Caliptra Runtime Firmware SHALL implement a profile of the DICE Protection Environment (DPE) API.

+### PAUSER Privilege Levels

+Caliptra models PAUSER callers to its mailbox as having 1 of 2 privilege levels:

+* PL0 - High Privilege.
+Only 1 PAUSER in the SoC may be at PL0.
+The PL0 PAUSER
+  is denoted in the signed Caliptra firmware image.
+The PL0 PAUSER may call any supported DPE commands.
+Only PL0 can use the CertifyKey command.
+Success of the CertifyKey command signifies to the caller that it is at PL0.
+* PL1 - Restricted Privilege.
+All other PAUSERs in the SoC are PL1.
+Caliptra SHALL fail any calls to the DPE CertifyKey command by PL1 callers.
+  PL1 callers should use the CertifyCsr command instead.

 ### DPE Profile Implementation

 The DPE iRoT Profile leaves some choices up to implementers.
 This section